costavale/BlueCarbon/README.md

 # BlueCarbon

-The BlueCarbon package is a collection of functions with the main focus to help "blue carbon" scientists
+**BlueCarbon** is a collection of functions with the main focus to help "blue carbon" scientists

 ## Installation